Reel-Energy/elixir-fullstack-project/README.md

 ### 1. Display Consumption Data

-The consumption data returned by `get_consumption_readings/0` should be displayed in a bar chart on the `ReelAppWeb.Consumption.ConsumptionLive` page.
-It's up to you to decide how the chart is displayed.
+The consumption data returned by `get_consumption_readings/0` should be displayed in a table on the `ReelAppWeb.Consumption.ConsumptionLive` page.
+It's up to you to decide how the table is displayed, but it should include both the datetime and the quantity fields.

 ### 2. Add Selection Of Display Time Zone

-Add a way for the user to select the display time zone of the data in the bar chart.
+Add a way for the user to select the display time zone of the data in the table.
 The two options for the timezone should be `UTC` and `Europe/Copenhagen` (CET).
 It's up to you to decide how the user selects the time zone in the interface.

+### 3. Add Ordering of the Data

+Add a way for the user to select the ordering of the data in the table.
+The ordering should be based on the datetime field and should include both asc and desc ordering.

 ### 3. Explain Your Solution